 This bit is reserved in links that only support DC-coupled operation.
 Link is AC-coupled.
-Hardware will sets or clears this bit exiting cold reset.
+Hardware sets or clears this bit exiting cold reset.
 This bit is ignored at Gen1 frequencies.
 Except for debug or test purposes, 8b10b encoding must be enabled by software if it sets this bit.
 This bit takes effect at a Warm Reset.
 See Section 12.3 for more information about Gen3 initialization.

-7.16.4.3 8b10b Enable (Bit 2, 8b10b): R/W: Evaluated at Cold Reset
+7.16.4.3 8b10b Enable (Bit 2, 8b10b): R/W: Evaluated at Cold Reset only.

-This bit is optional in links that only support DC-coupled operation.
-Hardware will-sets or clears this bit exiting cold reset.
-Takes effect at an LDTSTOP Disconnect or Warm Reset.
-This bit must be set for AC-coupled operation.
-8b10b encoding may only be disabled in AC-coupled links for debug or test purposes only.
 This bit is ignored in ILM and Gen1 protocol.
 Software is responsible for choosing BIST test patterns that are DC-balanced if 8b10b encoding is not enabled.
 See Section 2.3 for more information about 8b10b encoding.
 See Section 12.3 for more information about Gen3 initialization.
 This bit must not be modified after CLMC is enabled.